kaaproject/kaa-rfcs/0006/README.md

 ### Configuration updated

-*Configuration updated* is a [broadcast message](/0003/README.md#broadcast-messaging) published by provider to indicate that configuration data for an endpoint has been updated.
+*Configuration updated* is a [broadcast message](/0003/README.md#broadcast-messaging) published by configuration provider to indicate that configuration data for an endpoint has been updated.
 The message `{event-group}` is `config` and the `{event-type}` is `updated`.

 NATS subject format:
 ```
-kaa.v1.events.{provider-service-instance-name}.endpoint.config.updated
+kaa.v1.events.{configuration-provider-service-instance-name}.endpoint.config.updated
 ```

 *Configuration updated* message payload MUST be an [Avro-encoded](https://avro.apache.org/) object with the following schema ([0006-config-updated.avsc](./0006-config-updated.avsc)):